cypso05/SearchEngine/README.md

 # SearchEngine
-This is a Search Engine developed from rapidAPI database. it incorporates python, javascript and HTML5 to provide real time results. to use this application, navigate to  "real-time-web-search.p.rapidapi.com", signup and suscribe to get your unique API key. replace the portion of the script with your API key and you are ready to test the application.
+This is a Search Engine developed from rapidAPI database. it incorporates python, javascript and HTML5 to provide real time results.
+To use this application, navigate to  "real-time-web-search.p.rapidapi.com", signup and suscribe to get your unique API key. replace the portion of the script with your API key and you are ready to test the application.
 # app.py
 This Python code implements a simple web search application using the Flask framework.